This article was last updated on November 12, 2020.

 In view of COVID-19, we have compiled a list of important updates as it relates to the pandemic and its impact on Life Sciences.

 We will continue to update this page as new updates come in:

 CIPO COVID-19 updates

-- Patent, trademark and industrial design deadlines through Friday August 28, 2020 are now extended until Monday August 31, 2020 (see here, our article here, and FAQs regarding the initial extension).
-CIPO has indicated this will be the final extension.
+- Patent, trademark and industrial design deadlines through Friday August 28, 2020 were extended until Monday August 31, 2020 (see here, our article here, and FAQs regarding the initial extension).

 - The Patent Act was amended on March 25 to expand the powers of the Commissioner of Patents to authorize use of patented inventions in specified circumstances to respond to public health emergencies (see our article here).